UstadMobile/Meshrabiya/README.md

   device.
  * __Local Only Hotspot__ This is supported on all Android 8 devices, however it can only operate concurrently with being connected to another hotspot if [WiFi station - Access Point concurrency](https://developer.android.com/reference/android/net/wifi/WifiManager#isStaApConcurrencySupported()) is supported.
+This is only available on Android 11+ devices and requires hardware support.
+Generally lower-end devices are less likely to have this feature.
 Android generates a random subnet range so there is no IP address conflict when one device is both operating as a Local Only Hotspot provider and connected to another Local Only Hotspot at the same time.
 It is only possible to specify the hotspot SSID, passphrase, and band on Android 13+ using a hidden API.

 Want to try it yourself?
 Download the test app APK from [releases](https://github.com/UstadMobile/Meshrabiya/releases).